 It’s the week of the 29th anniversary of the MOVE bombings, and for those who were in the middle of it and are still with us, the memories of those tragic events still linger all these years later.
-As the haunting story unfolds in Jason Osder‘s Let the Fire Burn, which premieres tonight on Independent Lens on PBS (check local listings), you may be curious as to what became of some of the people involved.
+As the haunting story unfolds in Jason Osder‘s Let the Fire Burn, you may be curious as to what became of some of the people involved.

 [Much of the information cited here and linked is thanks to the Philadelphia Inquirer‘s 25th anniversary coverage.]